 - Your Social Security (SSN) Card - Physical SSN Card must be presented.
 The card cannot be laminated.

-- Proof of lawful presence - Must present one of the documents listed on the acceptable identification documents list
+- Proof of identity - Must present one of the documents listed on the acceptable identification documents list

-If a vehicle has two owners, both owners must prove lawful presence.
+If a vehicle has two owners, both owners must provide proof of identity.